nomocas/elenpi/README.md

 .space(needed = false) : Rule
 ```

-Force error if parser execute it (useful in some case when place after end of rule)
+Force error if parser execute it (useful in some cases when placed after end of rule)
 ```javascript
 .error(msg): Rule
 ```